Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Ramadan (also sometimes spelled as Ramadan) is the month of fasting.

-This means Muslims are not allowed to eat, drink or have sex from the Morning Prayer (Fajr) at dawn until the evening prayer (Maghrib).
+This means Muslims cannot eat, drink, or have sex from the Morning Prayer (Fajr) at dawn until the evening prayer (Maghrib).

 In Malaysia, that means from about 6 am until 7.30 pm.

-The early morning meal known as Sahur must be eaten before dawn, which coincides with the Morning Prayer.
+The morning meal Sahur must be eaten before dawn, which coincides with the Morning Prayer.

-Depending on where you live in the world, the time differs, and it also changes by a couple of minutes every single day.
+Depending on where you live in the world, the time differs and changes by a couple of minutes every day.

 What are the challenges of fasting?